Fire and rescue services

 CLICK HERE TO REGISTER on DFAT's crisis registration portal.

-We continue to advise Do Not Travel to Lebanon due to the volatile security situation and the risk of the security situation deteriorating further.
+We continue to advise do not travel to Lebanon due to the volatile security situation and the risk of it deteriorating with little notice.

-Daily military action is occurring in southern Lebanon, including rocket and missile fire, as well as airstrikes.
-The situation could escalate quickly.
+Significant military action has taken place in southern Lebanon and Beirut, including rocket, missile and drone attacks, as well as airstrikes.
+The conflict could resume and escalate quickly.
 This could affect your ability to move to safety.
-Avoid areas where military activity is ongoing.
+Avoid areas where military activity may occur.

 To be well prepared to leave quickly, make sure you have: